 And if you do find yourself paying too much, we suggest shopping around for merchants with low fees and lots of transparency.
 A few industry leaders like Stripe, Square, Solupay, and Payline Data have charge rates that hover around 3 percent, whereas others can charge as much as 8 percent.
 Every percentage matters, and it can really add up to significant costs if you’re not careful.

-And while trying to field and reduce these costs, do your best not to pass off those extra fees to your students in the form of surcharges.
+While trying to field and reduce these costs, do your best not to pass off those extra fees to your students in the form of surcharges.
 Throughout the years, there has been an increasing number of businesses like restaurants and gyms tacking on surcharges as a way to pass business expenses on to their customers.
 While this may seem like a convenient way to offset costs, be careful.
 The use of surcharges can be a black mark on your business and your brand in the eyes of your customers, and not to mention, it’s a prohibited practice in states like Kansas, California, Oklahoma, New York, and more.

 Dustin Stredwick, founder and principal of restaurant consulting company Off Menu Hospitality, shared his dislike for giving your customers that responsibility.
 “It becomes a ‘weird social pressure,’” he says. “… (A surcharge) kind of puts everyone at odds, and it’s not the way a great experience is supposed to end.
 It kind of puts a sour taste in guests’ mouths.”